bostwiek/dontstarvetogether-crockpot/README.md

 Built using json, react, and a passion for not starving

-Contains all the crockpot foods currently in Don't Starve Together (as of July, 2020).
+Contains all the crockpot foods currently in Don't Starve Together (as of August, 2020).

 Filterable by searching name, containing or not containing meat, Warly-specific recipes, and sortable by alphabetical, hunger, health, sanity, or rot time, both ascending and descending.